HomeOnMars/projektoOmnijo/intrigmalkasxo/KomentoPriLaOmniCentro.md

   ensuring stability and <span style="color:MediumPurple">ĜEJDA</span>'s everlasting reign, as she <em>alone</em>
   rules over <em><b>every single thing</em></b> happening on the island.
+  (Among the 7 synthetic humans, at least 6 out of which will be
+  <span style="color:MediumPurple">her</span> direct extensions;
+  the rest one could be biologically engineered soulmate (with their own free will) matched for specific natural humans, should <span style="color:MediumPurple">ĜEJDA</span> predict that they would need and apply for one;
+  as such, at least 75% of the island population
+  (and 100% of the core government) will just be
+  <span style="color:MediumPurple">ĜEJDA</span>
+  role-playing different characters.)

   As such, <span style="color:#D6B4FC">Ĝejda</span>
   laid out the foundation of her own *utopian* dream -